deanebarker/api-html-resolver/README.md

 1. Return a different controller or template path from `config.getControllerPath()` or `config.getTemplatePath()`
 2. Alter your logic in any controller
-3. Use the request values in your template, which are passed in as `query`, `headers`, and `url` (in the example, use `query.channel`)
+3. Use the request values in your template, which are passed in as `query`, `headers`, and `url` (in the example, you would reference `query.channel`)

 ### Do my controllers and templates have to be part of the project/codebase?

-No. `config.getControllerPath()` and `config.getTemplatePath()` can return absolute paths to wherever those files are located.
+No. `config.getControllerPath()` and `config.getTemplatePath()` can return absolute paths to wherever those files are located, they just have to be accessiable to Node.

+>QUESTION: Should those methods return strings (the file contents) instead of paths?
+Is it wrong to assume the code will always be on the local file system?
+Maybe you might want to get code from somewhere else?
+However, would importing strings rather than a file path make any imports inside the controller problematic?

 ### What are naming conventions for the controller and template files?

 That's up to you.
-Clearly, you're going to use the element name in some form, but you control what `config.getControllerPath` and `config.getTemplatePath` return, so do whatever you like.
+You're probably going to use the element name in some form, but you control what `config.getControllerPath()` and `config.getTemplatePath()` return, so do whatever you like.

-> Should those methods return strings (the file contents) instead of paths?
-Is it wrong to assume the code will always be on the local file system?
-Maybe you might want to get code from somewhere else?

-### Can I only identify elements by tag name?
+### Can I only identify resolvable elements by tag name?

 Not necesarily. `config.isElementResolvable()` gets the entire element, and it can do whatever it wants to figure out if the element needs to be resolved -- it can examine the tag name, attributes, content, time of day, phases of the moon, whatever.